 This enabled on the ground direct information and coordination.
 There were even blank sailings were vessels would avoid heading into a Chinese port, as no country would allow them to dock in without entering quarantine

 Australia on the east coast, ended up having a notice sent out to industry members in the maritime.
 The ministry declared that a 14-day quarantine delay on all vessels would be put in place.
 Any vessel that had a Chinese calling port would now need to wait outside Australian waters until they were quarantined.
 This resulted in cargo being delayed even further.
 With the numerous container ships not able to dock, soon this was abolished.
-Australian Quarantine acted well versed ensuring the public did not be exposed including the workers on the port.

 Shipping Tips for Importers and Exporters